 Don’t get me wrong, I adore coffee; I’m having a cup of coffee as I write this.
 A cup of joe is not only delicious, it has been shown by research to have fantastic short and long term health effects time and time again.
 That’s not to mention the super coffee buzz that we all know and love.

 But this coffee buzz can be potentially problematic.
 The caffeine in coffee is a stimulant.
 With stimulants, alas, what goes up must come down.
 Hence the dreaded coffee crash and the need for another cup later in the day.
 It is therefore all too easy to over consume the holy nectar and to experience over-caffeinated sensations such as anxiety and jitters.
 Coffee consumed later in the day has also been shown to disrupt sleep.
+This article from Singing and Sauerkraut has some helpful suggestions for improving your sleep, apart from reducing your caffeine intake.

 So what can you do?
 If we limit caffeine consumption to avoid the crash, the jitters and the dodgy sleep, we have to go without the added energy burst as well which.
 Speaking from personal experience, that boost has been a lifesaver on countless occasions.